neerajmahajan/learning-kafka/README.md

 * A single node/machine is called broker
 * A cluster is a group of brokers
-* Topic is interface to send messages
+* Topic is logical name to group messages.
+* Log file: All messages for a topic are written in a log file.
 * A Topic can be divided into partitions.
 Partitions can be placed same on same broker or can be distributed among the cluster
 * Each partition can replicated on multiple broker nodes